 We hope you had some great days on the bike in 2019.
 Maybe you're already dreaming about your 2020 adventures.
 Hopefully, these highlights from a few of our shop's riders will get you stoked to get out on your bike and inspire you for the coming season.

-Dirty Kanza is the world’s premier gravel event.
+The UNBOUND Gravel 200 is the world’s premier gravel event.
 The marquee race is 200 miles long, sending riders deep into the Flint Hills of Kansas.
-The race has become the stuff of legend, attracting pros and amateurs looking to test themselves in one of the hardest gravel races around.
+It has become the stuff of legend, attracting pros and amateurs looking to test themselves in one of the hardest gravel races around.

 Rider: Spencer Powlison, Content Marketing Manager

 “Usually, my favorite ride of the year is the one that pushes me beyond my limits.
 This was a big year.
-I raced Dirty Kanza, by far the longest day on a bike I've ever had at 200 miles and 13 hours.
+I raced Dirty Kanza [the name changed to UNBOUND Gravel in 2020 - Ed.], by far the longest day on a bike I've ever had at 200 miles and 13 hours.
 It had been a long time since I felt truly intimidated by a cycling event, so I trained as best as I could and prepared carefully.
 That fear ended up paying off.
 I paced myself well, had minimal setbacks, and rode faster than I imagined I could.
 It was definitely the hardest day I'd ever had on a bike, and that, above all, was the biggest achievement.
 Maybe one of these years my favorite ride won't be such a suffer-fest!”